Yamini2001/HackerRank-Solutions/README.md

 113. [ZeroArrayTransformation.java](ZeroArrayTransformation.java) Solutions to calculate the zero array transformation.
 114. [MaximumCandies.java](MaximumCandies.java) Solutions to calculate the maximum candies allocated to K children.
 115. [HouseRobber.java](HouseRobber.java) Solutions to calculate the house robber.
-116. [MinimumTimeRepairCard.java](MinimumTimeRepairCard.java) Solutions to calculate the minimum time to repair card.
+116. [MinimumTimeRepairCars.java](MinimumTimeRepairCars.java) Solutions to calculate the minimum time to repair cars.